Foundational Knowledge

 • Exploring contrast methods like brightfield, phase contrast, DIC

 Reflected light microscopy, which you will explore below, uses a different path: the light travels onto the surface of the sample and is reflected back there.
-It’s used for opaque materials like metals or semiconductor wafers.
+It’s used for opaque materials like metal surfaces or semiconductor wafers.

 Explore the full optical path visually

-• Transmitted and reflected light paths inside the microscope
+• Transmitted and reflected light beam paths inside the microscope

 • All key optical components and planes